How to Cook Pinto Beans (Stovetop, Oven, Slow Cooker, Instant Pot,)

 Meal Prep – Feel free to make a fair amount of beans and with a few adjustments you can get several meals out of one pot of beans.
 Here are some suggestions:

-• Add additional broth, bring the pot to a boil and serve as a soup.
+• Add additional broth, bring the pot to a boil and serve as a bean soup or bean stew.

-• You can also pour some of the brothy beans over rice, potatoes, and cornbread.
+• You can also use some of the brothy beans to make Tex Mex rice and beans, cornbread and beans or all over potatoes.

-• Stuff inside corn tortillas to make a batch of vegetarian taquitos.
+• Stuff inside corn tortillas to make a batch of vegetarian taquitos or bean burritos.

-• Mash the leftover beans and serve refried beans style as a side dish.
+• Mash the leftover beans and serve refried beans style as a side dish with tortillas.

 glass meal prep container filled with cooked pinto beans